 Forget-me-nots are biennial or perennial wildflowers native to Eurasia and the Americas.
 They belong to the Myosotis genus in the borage family.

 Forget-me-nots grow best in Zones 3 to 8 and make excellent ground cover plants.
-These pretty little plants need full sun or partial shade and moist, well-draining soils.
+In my garden, these plants grow best in full sun or partial shade and moist, well-draining soils.

 Scientific Name: | Myosotis spp. |